 23%, that is just under a quarter, work in technical consulting services.
 They work in advisory positions and consulting, ensuring that state and Federal rules on development of culturally sensitive lands (and those near to those lands) are adhered to.
 They may also work on site observing for anything culturally or archaeologically significant.
 7% work for engineering services, typically with developers to ensure that no native or culturally important land is affected or damaged.

 19%, just under a fifth, work in Federal government for associated heritage bodies.
 They work directly to protect and promote these cultural areas through their work at Federal agencies such as the NPS.
-Similarly, 8% work for state and local government.
+Similarly, 8% work for state and local government.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Traditional Cultural Property Expert Salary?

-Salary information is likely to reflect archaeological data from BLS too.
-The median salary for this type of professional according to 2015 statistics was $61,220.
+Traditional cultural property experts, who fall under the broader BLS category of anthropologists and archaeologists, earned a median salary of $66,130 as of May 2020.
 Salary will depend on level of experience and qualification, but the research-heavy nature of this role could mean higher than average salaries compared to the rest of the discipline.
-The lowest 10% earned $35,440 and the highest earned $97,040.
-However, these top end and bottom end Traditional Cultural Property Experts are more likely to have a salary towards the low-median range of the scale.
-The top paying area was Federal government with an average $74,860.
-Engineering services paid $61,070.
-Management scientific technical consulting was third with $58,510.
-State government is fourth with $56,650 and R&D social sciences (the most likely pay grade for this role) at $54,390.
+The lowest 10% earned less than $40,800 and the highest earned more than $102,770.
+However, these top end and bottom end Traditional Cultural Property Experts are more likely to have a salary towards the low-median range of the scale.*

 Cultural Property Expertise Jobs & Job Description